-Capital efficiency and optimization Bookmark has been added
+Capital efficiency and optimization has been saved

 Capital efficiency and optimization

 Measured steps to achieve return on equity objectives

 Highlighting the manner in which banks can seek to unlock and enhance capital efficiency through simple improvements.
 While long-term sustained investments are important for enhancing return on equity, smaller corrections and enhancements can create a sound base for unlocking existing capital.

 As regulators seek to strengthen the stability and solvency of financial institutions, the pressure on return on equity is immense.
 Regulators have been prodding banks to align themselves with the BASEL III requirements and the phase-in period for BASEL III requirements has commenced.
 These requirements strain the return on equity on two fronts:

 - The core equity and Tier II capital requirements are expected to increase due to the non-qualification of certain instruments for consideration as eligible capital, control on leverage ratio and increase in the base capital requirements.